-The customer experience is the heart of a digital strategy, especially if customers are supposed to buy directly from the own company.
+The customer experience is the heart of a digital strategy, especially if customers are supposed to buy directly from their own company.
 It must be clearly defined and rethought with every small change.
 If you make mistakes here, you waste a large part of your own potential.

 The company must move to a new level of flexibility

-Success in digital markets requires a high level of adaptability, speed and short reaction times.
+Success in digital markets requires a high level of adaptability, speed, and short reaction times.
 Technology and markets develop too dynamically to be successful with hierarchical and traditional organizational models.
 When problems occur in an online store, they don’t take into account whether it’s within business hours.
-This aspect in particular is often neglected and the damage that can result is misjudged.
+This aspect, in particular, is often neglected and the damage that can result is misjudged.

 Here, too, a corresponding position must be created.
 Whether internal or external, companies must be able to respond to digital problems around the clock.

 It’s no secret that data is the foundation of any success.
 However, it has never been as powerful as it is in the digital age.
 We’re not just talking about customer data to calculate the inventory.
 We’re talking about all the data a user leaves behind.
 Knowing which products are popular is nice, knowing on which page and at which point potential customers abandon the purchase is much better.